-The Reports " Components panel contains links to the Overview, Device Group and Sensor tabs.
+Reports " Components contains links to the Overview, Device Group, and Sensor tabs.

-The Overview tab provides a real-time view on the status of all active WanSight components and servers.
-The Device Group tab provides a real-time view on the status of the Sensor(s) assigned to the selected device group.
+The Overview tab provides a real-time view on the status of all active Wansight components and servers.
+The Device Group tab provides a real-time view of the Sensor(s) assigned to the selected device group.
 The Sensor tab provides data specific to the selected Sensor.
 Administrators can restrict which device groups and Sensors are accessible by guest accounts.